 The word lesion can be used to refer to both structural and functional abnormalities.
-If a procedure (or disorder) refers to a lesion in a way that makes it clear that it is a generic term for a structural abnormality, then the correct modeling approach is to use Procedure morphology (attribute) for procedures or [Associated morphology (attribute), Morphologically abnormal structure (morphologic abnormality) for disorders].
+If a procedure refers to a lesion that is a structural abnormality, then model with a 405816004 Procedure morphology (attribute) of << 52988006 Lesion (morphologic abnormality).

 Excision(al) biopsy